sdalexan/NVS-Gatsby-Site/src/content/pages/quote.md

 slug: /quote
 title: Request Quote
 ---
-Send us a message using the form
+Request a Quote using this form.